elementary-br/the-vala-tutorial/pt-br/4-object-oriented-programming/properties.md

-# Properties
+# Propriedades

-It is good object oriented programming practice to hide implementation details from the users of your classes ([information hiding principle](http://en.wikipedia.org/wiki/Information_hiding)), so you can later change the internals without breaking the public API.
+É uma boa prática de orientação à objetos ocultar detalhes da implementação para os úsuarios de suas classes([]) It is good object oriented programming practice to hide implementation details from the users of your classes ([information hiding principle](http://en.wikipedia.org/wiki/Information_hiding)), so you can later change the internals without breaking the public API.
 One practice is to make fields private and provide accessor methods for getting and setting their values (getters and setters).

 If you're a Java programmer you will probably think of something like this:

 ```vala
 class Person : Object {